FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Points and LiDAR.rst

 .. image:: ../../img/Sample-Elevation-From-Points/Sample012.png

-7. The plugin will fill this data with a nearest neighbor patch.
+7. The Plugin will fill this data with a nearest neighbor patch.
    Select the first option and click ok to fill the missing data.

 .. image:: ../../img/Sample-Elevation-From-Points/Sample013.png